StrikeForceZero/wom_rs/README.md

 A asynchronous rust wrapper for interacting with [Wise Old Man API](https://docs.wiseoldman.net/).

 The goal of wom_rs is to provide a 1:1 in rust to their API.
 This is still a work in progress and can find below in [Endpoints Progress](#endpoints-progress) the current status of the endpoints.
+If you do find any issues or have any suggestions please feel free to open an issue.

 ## Getting Started